Continuing Education Activity

 - Describe the roles of various interprofessional team members in caring for patients with acute transplant rejection and improving chances for survival and recovery.

-In renal transplantation matching of MHC class II antigens are more critical than MHC class I antigen compatibility in determining graft survival.
-Matching of the ABO blood group system is also essential since A and B antigens can express on endothelium.
-When there is a genetical disparity between donor and receptor, MHC class I and II can see as foreign by the immune system.
+In renal transplantation, the matching of major histocompatibility complex (MHC) class II antigens is more critical than MHC class I antigen compatibility in determining graft survival.
+Matching of the ABO blood group system is also essential since A and B antigens can be expressed on the endothelium.
+When there is a genetic disparity between donor and receptor, MHC class I and II can be seen as foreign by the immune system.
 CD4+ T cells react to these donor antigens presented by antigen-presenting cells (APC) or themselves and produce cytokines that stimulate a robust immune reactivity that destroy the graft within days or weeks.

 In renal transplantation, acute rejection rates have dramatically fallen, chiefly due to the use of immunosuppressives such as calcineurin inhibitor regimes.
 The long-term outcome has improved.
 A delayed graft function is a preponderant risk factor for acute rejection that can be due to vulnerability or prolonged preservation times of allografts.

-It can associate acute rejection with increased expression of HLA class I and class II antigens in inflamed grafts and with early infiltration of CD8+ T cells.
+Acute rejection has been associated with increased expression of HLA class I and class II antigens in inflamed grafts and with early infiltration of CD8+ T cells.
 Fine-needle aspiration can help recognize rejection from cyclosporin toxicity.
 CD4+ T cells orchestrate rejection by recruiting a range of effector cells responsible for the damage of rejection including CD8+ T cells, macrophages, natural killer cells, and B cells.
 Foreign antigens can recognize these in the graft or the lymphoid tissue of the recipient.
 Another histopathologic mechanism is the participation of dendritic cells which are antigen-presenting cells of the donor tissue or organ that migrate to the recipient's lymphoid follicles and present peptides to the recipient's adaptive immune system causing acute rejection.
-Alloreactive cytotoxic T lymphocytes (CTLs), have CD8 molecules that bind to the transplanted tissue's MHC class I proteins that express the donor's self-peptides and then CTLs cause a graft tissue damage, featuring rejection.
+Alloreactive cytotoxic T lymphocytes (CTLs), have CD8 molecules that bind to the transplanted tissue's MHC class I proteins that express the donor's self-peptides, and then the CTLs cause graft tissue damage, resulting in rejection.

 Acute rejection relates well with class I and class II HLA gene disparity between donor and receptor.
-ABO matching protects against hyperacute transplantation rejection, which cannot prevent with the use of immunosuppressive drugs.
-However, children below 24 months of age can accept incompatible organs without rejecting it, ABO-incompatible (ABOi) transplantation.
+ABO matching protects against hyperacute transplantation rejection, which cannot be prevented with the use of immunosuppressive drugs.
+However, children below 24 months of age can accept an incompatible organ without rejecting it, known as an ABO-incompatible (ABOi) transplantation.
 Immaturity of the immune system causes this unresponsive mechanism against graft tissues.

 History and Physical

-Diagnosis of acute rejection bases on clinical data including the patient symptoms and signs and confirmed by laboratory studies of blood and tissue biopsy.
-There is a history of an end-stage chronic illness, for example, diabetic nephropathy.
-After a few days or weeks of successful transplantation surgery, the patient complains about tenderness at the site of the graft, pyrexia, and abnormal function of the organ or tissue graft, for example, in renal transplantation appears anuria, an increasing serum creatinine levels and metabolic problems including hyperkalemia.
+The diagnosis of acute rejection is based on clinical data including the patient's symptoms and signs and confirmed by laboratory studies of blood and a tissue biopsy.
+After a few days or weeks of successful transplantation surgery, the patient complains about tenderness at the site of the graft and pyrexia.
+There may be an abnormal function of the organ or tissue graft, for example, in renal transplantation, this presents as anuria, an increasing serum creatinine levels, and metabolic problems including hyperkalemia.

-A rejected pancreas may manifest by the production of a little amount of insulin, which is not sufficient for healthy glucose metabolism.
+A rejected pancreas may manifest by the production of only a small amount of insulin, which is not sufficient for healthy glucose metabolism.
 A rejected lung shows hypercapnia and hypoxia.
-Acute rejection can associate with a high incidence of infections and other complications as the lethal graft-versus-host disease.
-It can recognize a single episode of acute rejection and promptly treated, often preventing organ or tissue failure, but recurrence can lead to chronic rejection.
+Acute rejection can be associated with a high incidence of infections and other complications such as the lethal graft-versus-host disease.
+A single episode of acute rejection is diagnosed and promptly treated, often preventing organ or tissue failure, but the recurrence can lead to chronic rejection.

 A clinical diagnosis of acute graft rejection is confirmed by a finding of lymphocytic infiltration of the renal cortex on fine-needle aspiration.
-If transplantation is unsuccessful, a retransplantation surgery should consider, and the patient must do the following tests:
+If transplantation is unsuccessful, retransplantation surgery should be considered.
+The following tests should be done:

 - Blood group testing: Both donor and recipient must be compatible with the blood type.
 Group O is the universal donor.

-- Serum crossmatch: Donor cells and recipient serum mix if there are antibodies against the graft they will attack and destroy the donor cells, so it is a positive test, and the transplant surgery cannot perform.
+- Serum crossmatch: Donor cells and recipient serum are mixed.
+If there are antibodies against the graft they will attack and destroy the donor cells, which is a positive test, and the transplant surgery cannot be performed.